davidbiton33/Interview-Assignment/README.md

 ## Usage

-After setting up both the server and client sides, you can use the application to manage data for burned babies in the hospital.
+After setting up both the server and client sides, you can use the application to manage data for newborn babies in the hospital.
 The system supports Create, Read, Update, and Delete (CRUD) operations.